Claire-Potter/Play-Eternal/README.md

  ![Footer Logo image](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/footer-logo.PNG?raw=true)

- - The logo is a smaller version of the Header logo but displayed vertically.
-Underneath the page copyright is included.
+ - The logo is a smaller version of the Header logo.
+Underneath the logo the social media icons and the page copyright are included.
 It includes a link back to the home page as this is common for websites to do.

 -   **Social Media Icons**

 ![Social Media Icons image](https://github.com/Claire-Potter/Play-Eternal/blob/master/project-documents/project-images/social-media-icons.PNG?raw=true)

-   -   The Social Media Icons are grouped together and included on the right hand side of the footer as this is a common section for the icons to be located so the user can expect to find them there.
+   -   The Social Media Icons are grouped together and included after the footer logo.
     - The Icons contain links to Facebook, Instagram and Twitter and the social media sites will open on individual pages so they do not take the user away from our site.
     - They provide the user with an easy way to connect to Play Eternal's social media sites to be able to interact socially.